Georgi Glouchkov

 Georgi Nikolov Glouchkov (alternate spelling: Gueorgui) (Георги Николов Глушков; born 10 January 1960) is a Bulgarian former professional basketball player and president of Bulgarian Basketball Federation.
-A 6 ft 8 in (204 cm) forward, he was the first player from an Eastern bloc country to compete in the American National Basketball Association (NBA).
+A 6 ft 8 in (204 cm) power forward-center, he was the first player from an Eastern bloc country to compete in the American National Basketball Association (NBA).

 Glouchkov has served as Bulgaria's Minister of Youth and Sports under Prime Minister Dimitar Glavchev since 9 April 2024.

 Professional career

-Glouchkov began playing with Bulgaria's national team as a teenager.
-After one successful season with the Luskov Yambol junior side, he got promoted to their senior side by his junior coach Simeon Varchev.
-They also worked together in BC Balkan Botevgrad and Akademik Varna.
-By the mid-1980s, he had established a reputation as one of Europe's top five players.
-After averaging 23 points and 19 rebounds during the 1984–85 season in which his team Akademik Varna won the national championship, he attracted the attention of the Phoenix Suns, who selected him in the seventh round (148th pick overall) of the 1985 NBA draft.
-The Suns signed him to much fanfare on 25 September 1985, releasing a special press kit which included a history of Bulgaria and a glossary of Bulgarian phrases.
+After one successful season with the Bulgarian club Luskov Yambol's junior side, Glouchkov got promoted to their senior side, by his junior coach, Simeon Varchev, at age 19.
+They also worked together in the Bulgarian clubs Balkan Botevgrad and Akademik Varna.
+By the mid-1980s, he had established a reputation as being one of Europe's top five players at the time.
+After averaging 23 points and 19 rebounds per game, during the Bulgarian National League's 1984–85 season, in which his team, Akademik Varna, won the Bulgarian National League championship, he attracted the attention of the Phoenix Suns, who selected him in the seventh round (with the 148th pick overall) of the 1985 NBA draft.
+The Suns signed him on 25 September 1985, releasing a special press kit which included a history of Bulgaria and a glossary of Bulgarian phrases.

-Glouchkov knew very little English and was accompanied by Bozhidar Takev, a Bulgarian coach and trainer who translated for him.
-At the beginning of the season, Glouchkov impressed the Suns with his strong rebounding and became a regular member of the team's playing rotation; as the year went on, however, Glouchkov began gaining weight, and his productivity decreased.
+Glouchkov knew very little English and was accompanied by Bozhidar Takev, a Bulgarian basketball coach and trainer, who translated for him.
+At the beginning of the season, Glouchkov, by way of his rebounding ability, became a regular member of the team's playing rotation; as the year went on, however, Glouchkov began gaining weight, and his productivity decreased.
 He ended the 1985-86 NBA season with averages of 4.9 points and 3.3 rebounds per game.

-As the season came to a close, Glouchkov began losing weight at a dramatic pace.
+As the season concluded, Glouchkov began losing weight at a dramatic pace.
 When he reported to the Suns' 1986 summer league team, he weighed 25 pounds less than he had weighed when he first signed with the Suns.
 After a poor performance in summer league competition, the Suns advised him to return to Europe.

-Glouchkov did return to his homeland and continued to play basketball in the European leagues.
-He had his most post-NBA success with the Italian club Phonola Caserta, whom he led to the European Winner's Cup finals in 1989 before losing to Real Madrid.
+Glouchkov returned to his homeland.
+He continued to play professional basketball in various European national domestic leagues, including Italy's LBA, Bulgaria's NBL, and Spain's ACB.
+He had his most post-NBA success with the Italian club Phonola Caserta, whom he led to the FIBA European Cup Winners' Cup finals during the 1988–89 season, before losing to the Spanish Liga ACB club Real Madrid, in the finals.
 Glouchkov was a FIBA Balkans Selection in 1991.